K1-R1/EthernautSolutions/L24-PuzzleWallet/PuzzleWalletSolutionSteps.md

 3. Drain all funds from the implementation, in order to use `setMaxBalance`:
 - use `deposit` via `multicall`, so that `msg.value` can be reused, in order to set `balances[attacker]` to maximum
 - use `execute` to withdraw all funds to attacker

+4. Use `setMaxBalance` to set value of `admin` in proxy to attacker